miaskyelena/web103_finalproject/README.md

 ### Inspiration

-Inspired heavily by ebay and the eCommerce industry, we seek to provide a unique shopping solution to meet buyer needs equipped with the latest technologies in continuously evolving landscape aiming to streamline and enhance user experience.
+Inspired heavily by ebay and the eCommerce industry, we seek to provide a unique shopping solution to meet buyer needs equipped with the latest technologies in continuously evolving landscape with the goal to streamline and enhance user experience.

 ## Tech Stack